sidi762/Navigation-Module-for-TDPS/README.md

 | YU Yunke         | Vision             |                                                   |
 | SUN Qihao        | Vision             |                                                   |

-The modules contained in this repository is built by Liang Sidi and Yu Yunke.
+The modules contained in this repository are built by Liang Sidi and Yu Yunke.

 Important Files: